West Point, Indiana: Economy

 Most residents of West Point are employed outside of the main portion of the town with agriculture and businesses in Lafayette and West Lafayette.
 There are a number of equestrian centers and horse barns with close ties to the town.
-West Point is well known in the Lafayette area for its only restaurant, Eddie Joe's Ice House, a tex-mex BBQ joint which replaced the former West Point Steakhouse.
-Martin's Body and Paint is an automotive repair shop located in the town.
-Cheesman Inc is a construction and contracting located centrally within West Point.

 Religion

 West Point is home to one church, West Point United Methodist.
 Another church was closed and converted to an antiques shop in the early 2010s.

 There are several cemeteries and gravesites within the area.
 West Point Cemetery is the only one mainly located in the town.
+Late former WWE wrestler Ultimate Warrior is buried in this cemetery.

 Community

 West Point has a growing level of community involvement, which primarily revolves around West Point Park (the former location of West Point High School, now demolished) and the West Point Volunteer Fire Department.
 Each year, the Volunteer Fire Department puts on a community fish fry to raise funds for equipment.
 Halloween is a special time and the entire community is involved in Light Up The Night, a designated night for costumes, food, and candy.